- Who is this retreat for?

 For Individuals: It costs JOIN $300/person for housing and food for the whole weekend, and if you have the resources, we ask you consider paying this full amount, or to pay $400 to support subsidizing other participants’ attendance.
 This covers everything – two night stay on site, six meals, snacks, sessions, etc. After the Early Bird registration deadline of October 12, this rate will go up to $330.

-JOIN is committed to making this retreat accessible to all alumni and will prioritize working with you to support your ability to attend.
-One way JOIN is doing this is by setting aside funding for 25 pre-subsidized registrations for $165 for the whole weekend, first come first serve (we will add more if possible).
-We will take down this option once those are no longer available.
+JOIN is also setting aside funding for 25 pre-subsidized registrations for $165 for the whole weekend, first come first serve (we will add more if possible).
 After October 12, if there are remaining slots available, this subsidized rate will go up to $180.
-If you need further subsidies from this amount, please reach out and we will work with you to find an appropriate rate.
+Additionally, if you need further subsidies beyond the $165 rate, please reach out and we will work with you to find an appropriate rate.
+Please email Tali Smookler at firstname.lastname@example.org by October 8 with your subsidy request.
+(If you prefer you can fill out this form instead of emailing Tali.)

 Pricing summary for individuals: